You should have an undergraduate degree of at least upper second class standard in a relevant subject.

-This exciting programme gives you the opportunity to develop the study of literature from a variety of perspectives through a number of flexible 'pathways' (Comparative Literature & Criticism; Modern Literary Theory; Modern Literature; American Literature & Culture; Literature of the Caribbean & its Diasporas; Romantic & Victorian Literature & Culture; Shakespeare: Early & Modern).
+This exciting programme gives you the opportunity to develop the study of literature from a variety of perspectives through a number of flexible 'pathways' including Comparative Literature & Criticism; Modern Literary Theory; Modern Literature; American Literature & Culture; Literature of the Caribbean & its Diasporas; Romantic & Victorian Literature & Culture and Shakespeare: Early & Modern.
 These enable you to combine theoretical angles with the close reading of a wide range of texts, from different media (literary, filmic, visual), periods, and cultural, geographic and linguistic backgrounds - though all texts will be studied in English, in English translation, or with English subtitles.

 What you study

 Each of the seven pathways centres around a core module which will ground you in the specific features of the period/region/theoretical discipline covered.